 Reports from CoCoRaHS observers are used by many agencies at the local, state and national level, including the National Weather Service.
-It's a unique opportunity for those who enjoy watching the weather to become a citizen scientist and help their community.
+It's a unique opportunity to become a "citizen scientist" and play an important part in documenting how weather affects your local community.

-All you need to join CoCoRaHS is a standard 4" diameter rain gage (shown in the photos above), and access to the internet to relay reports through the CoCoRaHS website.
-You can report daily, or on specific days when you are able to take measurements.
+All you need to join CoCoRaHS is a standard 4 inch diameter rain gauge which meets National Weather Service standards of accuracy to the hundredth of an inch (shown in the photos above, available for purchase on the CoCoRaHS website), and access to the internet to relay reports through the CoCoRaHS website.
+You can report daily, during the rain or snow season, or whenever you are able to take measurements.
 It's up to you!
-Any reports you can share are greatly appreciated.
+Any reports you are able to share are greatly appreciated.

 We are especially in need of precipitation and snowfall reports across greater Minnesota and western Wisconsin.

 What is CoCoRaHS?

 For additional information on the network, to view data from CoCoRaHS observers across the country, or to join the team please visit the CoCoRaHS website at: http://www.cocorahs.org

 You can also contact Michelle Margraf, Observing Program Leader at the National Weather Service in Chanhassen, Minnesota for more information at 952-361-6708 or email@example.com